Follow us on Twitter.

 +++ intresa researchers R. Kalisch, O. Tüscher, H. Walter, I. Veer, E. Hermans, G. Fernández, K. Roelofs, T. Hendler, and B. Kleim have successfully applied for a EU Horizon 2020 grant.
-The project DynaMORE (Dynamic MOdelling of REsilience) is now opening positions for postdocs, PhD students, and informaticians.
-See Jobs. +++
+The collaborative project DynaMORE (Dynamic MOdelling of REsilience) will try to unravel the mysteries of resilience, using computational modelling of prospective data sets. +++

 The International Resilience Alliance e.V., intresa, is an initiative of academic researchers working together to promote scientific stress resilience research at all levels – by coordinating research activities, developing common definitions and terminology, setting methodological standards, providing research tools, sharing data and results, supporting grant initiatives, organizing workshops, symposia and conferences, lobbying for resilience, and reaching out to the public.